The aim of this tutorial is to get a motor turning with your kit. To complete this tutorial, you’ll need the following:

 But, to summarise:

-will put the this motor into reverse at half power.
+will put this motor into reverse at half power.

 will brake the motor and stop it.